Michigan Man Accused Of Funneling Trade Secrets To His Brother In Iran

 The hundreds of files that Hasanzadeh allegedly transferred to his brother included sensitive information about the company's products, including trade secrets.
 Among them was a prototype for a part of one of the company's "important products," the complaint states.

-It's unclear what products, exactly, were detailed in the data Hasanzadeh sent, or how that information might be useful to Iranian entities.
+It's unclear what products, exactly, were detailed in the data Hasanzadeh sent or how that information might be useful to Iranian entities.

-"We don't have any concerns that there is a current threat to the safety of the United States," FBI Special Agent Mara Schneider told The Detroit News.
+"We don't have any concerns that there is a current threat to the safety of the United States," FBI special agent Mara Schneider told The Detroit News.

 While the victim company is not named in the complaint, Hasanzadeh's LinkedIn profile says he was a senior firmware engineer at a Detroit-area company during the time he was allegedly stealing data and sending it to Iran.
 That company says it "delivers test equipment, systems and services to the transportation & energy markets."
 Hasanzadeh states that during the relevant time, one of the projects he worked on was for Japan's aerospace and space agency.
 The company on the LinkedIn profile did not immediately respond to NPR's request for comment.